Father · Son · Holy Spirit

 The Lamb Who Was Slain

 The Son came specifically to die — not as a tragic accident but as the central purpose of the incarnation.
 "The Son of Man came not to be served but to serve, and to give his life as a ransom for many" (Mark 10:45).
-His death was substitutionary (He died in our place), propitiatory (satisfying God's just wrath), and victorious (triumphing over death and the powers).
+His death was substitutionary, propitiatory, and victorious.

 Mark 10:45 · 1 Pet 2:24 · Col 2:15